asminer/smart/src/Formlsms/README.txt

 "_form"   For registering formalisms with the expression manager.
 "_hlm"    For high-level "compiled" models (derived from hldsm).
 "_llm"    For low-level models (derived from lldsm).
-"_mdd"    For low-level models, using Meddly
+"_mdd"    For low-level models, using Meddly (TBD will change)

 Specifically we have the following formalism support: